zuohuahua/Elastos.RT/Docs/How_To_Write_A_Car_Component.md

 After generating the related files through the automatic code generation framework, in this example, we added the C++ classes and changed the code structure of the files at the same time, so please modify the `CMakeLists.txt` file synchronously.

-After the modification is completed, you can compile and run:
+When the modification is completed, you can compile and run:

 [compile and run](How_to_run_test_on_ubuntu.md#HelloCar)